 - If you watch the how-to video above, you will see that I placed the shredded zucchini in a colander and sprinkled it with salt to get its juices out.
 You can use both the cloth method or the colander method.
 The reason why I changed it is that I want to make sure I am not adding too much salt into the recipe, especially because I am using feta cheese.

-While you can use both methods to get the juices out, I highly recommend giving a taste to your feta cheese and adjusting the amount of salt you put in the recipe accordingly. - Please refer to the blog post for make-ahead and freezing instructions.
+While you can use both methods to get the juices out, I highly recommend giving a taste to your feta cheese and adjusting the amount of salt you put in the recipe accordingly. - Make ahead: You can prepare all the ingredients in advance to save on time.
+However, I recommend mixing the batter right before baking so you won’t end up with soggy fritters.

 Nutrition